dgaydukov/exchange-core/README.md

 The idea is when you need to switch, your system, detect switch signal and change Secondary for Primary.
 And the change happens in such a way that no message is lost, like message-99 is handled by current Primary, then you initiate the switch through another message and then message-100 is switch, but message-101 would already go to newly promoted Primary instance.

 I want to keep this repository as pure java no-dependencies order-book.
-But I've created new one [distributed-matching-engine](/dgaydukov/distributed-matching-engine) where you can take a look how zero-downtime actually works in practice
+But I've created new one [distributed-matching-engine](https://github.com/dgaydukov/distributed-matching-engine) where you can take a look how zero-downtime actually works in practice.
+In order to test you need to run distributed system like zookeeper in docker, also need a few dependencies, so I don't want to clutter this project with such code, I want this project to be pure java order-book and matching-engine example.

 ### Test coverage
 Test coverage is the most important thing in any app, so here we covered our application with all test cases.